 How To Stimulate Your Toddler

 Read to your child as much as possible.
-And keep plenty of colourful picture books for her to look at herself.
-Containers of different sizes, colourful blocks, and a shape-shorting box are also stimulating toys at this age.
+And keep plenty of colorful picture books for her to look at herself.
+Containers of different sizes, colorful blocks, and a shape-shorting box are also stimulating toys at this age.

 Our parenting advice is given as suggestions only.
 We recommend you also consult your healthcare provider, and urge you to contact them immediately if your question is urgent or about a medical condition.